easimon/tado-exporter/README.md

 ## Known Issues and TODOs

-- Test coverage is more or less non-existant.
-Tests contain a smoke test against the Tado° API only, and require valid credentials to run.
+- Test coverage is incomplete.

 ## Disclaimer